MozillaFoundation/plan/README.md

 # plan.webmaker.org

-The site we're using to track initiatives
+The site we're using to track initiatives.
+Live at http://mofo-intake.herokuapp.com/